The Ultimate Guide to PDF Accessibility

 TABLE OF CONTENTS

-In todays modern world its super important to make sure your online content can be accessed by anyone, including those with disabilities.
+Its now super important to make sure your online content can be accessed by anyone, including those with disabilities.
 This is especially true for PDF documents, which are the dominant format used in the exchange of official documentation between companies, colleagues, and clients.
 They are used for everything from marketing materials and user manuals to legally binding policies and contracts.
 But what does it mean to make a PDF accessible, and why is it so important?
 This one-stop guide reveals all, leaving no stone unturned.

 Understanding PDFs and accessibility